 One thing to be noted here is that the name of the property you want to extract from the object and the name of the variable in which you want to store the respective value should be the same.
 This is because extraction of object properties does not happen on the basis of indexes (like it used to happen in case of Arrays), but on the basis of the names of the keys.

-The properties property1 and property2 are extracted from the object, and their values are stored in variables with the same names.
+, and their values are stored in variables with the same names.

 Let's take another example where you have an object with several properties and you want to extract them and assign them to variables.
 Without destructuring, you would have to do something like this: